Noise Levels in Caprock, Lubbock, TX | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Caprock

 Average noise levels for Caprock residents, grouped by direction from the center of Caprock.
-Southern Caprock carries the highest population-weighted average; Central Caprock carries the lowest.
-Just 19% of residents in Central Caprock live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Caprock.
+The highest population-weighted average is in southern Caprock; the lowest is in northeastern Caprock, where just 24% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Caprock